 It is best to compare loans based upon the annual percentage rate (APR) of the loan.
 The APR reflects the total cost of borrowing over the life of the loan, factoring in the interest rate, fees and the length of repayment.

 When looking at the ways to pay for college, you should investigate combining a monthly tuition payment plan offered by many colleges with a loan as a way to reduce overall borrowing.
-Look for a loan payment calculator like this one on the MEFA website which will allow you to see the monthly payment on your loan, and how much you are able to save if you combine a MEFA loan with a monthly payment plan.
+Look for a loan payment calculator like this one which will allow you to see the monthly payment on your loan.

 Finally, and most importantly, a student should always exhaust their federal financial aid options first before seeking any private alternative loans to help meet the cost of college.